 Dependent Arising and Tobacco Fields both feature Ron’s core band and a large supporting cast.
 This one has more in common with Ron’s first album, theroadinbetween.
-Dean recorded that one and ended up playing the bulk of the instruments on it.
+Dean recorded that one played the bulk of the instruments on it.
 Here it was me moving the microphones around and acting as the tailor, dressing up the songs.
 Kelly Hoppe plays harmonica on Roadside Motel and bass harmonica on March on Wisconsin.
 Alison Corbett plays violin on Night and Day.
 Other than that, it’s just Ron and I.

 When I’m recording someone else, this is the kind of album I tend to enjoy making most.
 I get to dig in and contribute whatever ideas I have.
 And to have an artist like Ron say, “Do your thing,” well…musical compliments don’t come much better than that.